 Is there a trusted relationship between the parties or family members?

-A Quitclaim Deed is most often used to transfer property between parties who are familiar with one another and who have an established relationship.
+A Quitclaim Deed is often used to transfer property between parties who are familiar with one another and have an established relationship.
 Unlike a Warranty Deed, a Quitclaim Deed does not provide the new owner with any guarantees or warranties that the seller owns the property or has authority to sell the property, nor does this type of deed guarantee that a buyer is receiving the property free of mortgages.

 Due to the lack of warranties with signing a Quitclaim Deed, it is typically only used to transfer title between family members, spouses or ex-spouses after a divorce, between a trust owner and the trust, or between other individuals who have a long standing and trusting relationship.